 - Design and Assessment.
 Students will prepare for work as course developers and action researchers.
 Special focus is given to effective lesson planning, materials development, tack design, assessment, evaluation, and the use of technology.

 - Multi-Media Instructional Design.
 This course will explore learning theory and its application to multimedia formats such as video, sounds, animation, and graphics.
 Students will examine virtual classrooms and assess software, as well as prototype their own as part of a group project.

 Course assignments for this type of program are likely to include readings, research projects and papers, presentations, situational exercises, and field work.
 Students should also be prepared to work in groups to complete curriculum design assignments and active research.
 Depending on the specific program, a field-based research project, and subsequent master’s thesis, may be required for graduation.
 This demonstrates the students’ ability to practically apply the theoretical principles and concepts they have learned throughout the program.

 Building a Career

 Special education graduates are prepared with the necessary analytical, instructional, and research skills to pursue careers as teachers, school administrators, or curriculum developers.
 Most of these positions will be directly with schools, both public and private.
 However, some job opportunities may be found with private curriculum development and child care companies.
 According to the U.S. Bureau of Labor Statistics (BLS), the demand for special education teachers is expected to increase by 17% from 2010 to 2020.
 This is faster than the average of 14% growth expected for all jobs.
-The median annual wage for special education teachers was $53,220 in 2010, according to the BLS.
+The median annual wage for special education teachers was $53,220, according to the BLS.
 Those who taught at the high school level earned a median annual wage of $54,810.
 Please note, however, that these are only estimates.
 Actual starting salaries and job opportunities are influenced by location, level of experience, education, industry, and the general job market.